drehnstrom/spanner-examples/spanner-labs/2-Creating Spanner Instances and Databases (CLI and Terraform)/instructions/en.md

 gcloud spanner databases create pets-db --instance=test-spanner-instance --database-dialect=GOOGLE_STANDARD_SQL --ddl-file=./pets-db-schema.sql
 ```

-7. Now, you will insert an Owner and all the dogs he has owned.
+7. Insert an Owner and all of the dogs owned.
 The primary keys for Owners and Pets use UUIDs.
 Enter the following command to create a UUID for the owner and store it in a variable.

 ```
 owner_uuid=$(cat /proc/sys/kernel/random/uuid)
 echo $owner_uuid
 ```

-8. Now, insert the Owner Doug. <div>__Note:__ the `--data` parameter that allows you to pass the fields in name-value pairs. </div>
+8. Insert the Owner Doug. <div>__Note:__ the `--data` parameter that allows you to pass the fields in name-value pairs. </div>

 ```
 gcloud spanner rows insert --table=Owners --database=pets-db --instance=test-spanner-instance --data=OwnerID=$owner_uuid,OwnerName=Doug
 ```

-9. Next, insert all of Doug's dogs with the following commands.
+9. Insert all of Doug's dogs with the following commands.

 ```
 gcloud spanner rows insert --table=Pets --database=pets-db --instance=test-spanner-instance --data=PetID=$(cat /proc/sys/kernel/random/uuid),OwnerID=$owner_uuid,PetName='Rusty',PetType='Dog',Breed='Poodle'